Non-Compete Agreement Lawyers in Calgary

-We are dedicated workplace lawyers for employees and employers with significant experience in non-compete cases.
+We are dedicated non-competition lawyers for employees and employers with significant experience in non-compete cases.

-If you’re looking for guidance on the enforceability of a non-compete, non-solicitation, or confidentiality agreement, we are here to help.
+If you’re looking for guidance on the enforceability of a non-compete agreement, we are here to help.
 Book a consultation and we will review your situation to provide you with clarity on the path forward.

 common non-compete clause Questions